-Most reporting requirements are imposed by the California Political Reform Act, and candidates and committees should refer to the Campaign Disclosure Manual 2 for local candidates, published by the California Fair Political Practices Commission and available on their website at www.fppc.ca.gov.
-The FPPC also provides advice to candidates and committees via advice-line, available at (866) ASK-FPPC (866-275-3772).
+Most reporting requirements are imposed by the California Political Reform Act, and candidates, committees, treasurers, and officers should refer to the Campaign Disclosure Manual 2 for local candidates, published by the California Fair Political Practices Commission (FPPC) and available on their website at www.fppc.ca.gov.
+The FPPC also provides informal legal advice to candidates and committees via its advice-line (866) ASK-FPPC (866-275-3772) or by emailing FPPC staff at advice@fppc.ca.gov.